Yes, we are re-cycling old chestnuts!

 1a 1b 1c

 1.6 In figure 1b, seen in plan-view, the aircraft is in a banked turn to the right.
 Va is the air-velocity, Vw is the wind-velocity and Vg is the ground velocity.
-The wind blows from left to right, so that the angle of drift is in the same direction as the angle of bank and therefore this is a down-wind turn.
+The wind blows from left to right, so that the angle of drift d is in the same direction as the angle of bank and therefore this is a down-wind turn.
 The difference between the direction of the air-velocity and the direction of the ground-velocity is the angle of drift.
-The angle of drift is also the difference between the directions of the acceleration of air-velocity and the acceleration of ground-velocity.
+The angle of drift is also the difference between the directions of the acceleration of air-speed and the acceleration of ground-speed.

-1.8 In figure 1c the wind is the same as figure 1b and the aircraft has turned through 180 degrees.
+1.9 In figure 1c the wind is the same as figure 1b and the aircraft has turned through 180 degrees.
 The aircraft is still in a starboard bank (to its right) but the angle of drift is on the opposite side to the angle of bank and this is an upwind turn.
 Force Ft is now opposite to the ground-velocity and causes ground-speed to reduce.
 (As the aircraft turned from crosswind to downwind to crosswind again, the force Ft reduced to zero at the downwind heading and then increased in the opposite direction).

 2 The effect of wind-components